billburn/penetration-testing/linux/README.md

 How to exploit a writable /etc/passwd

 If we have a writable /etc/passwd file, we can write a new line entry according to the above formula and create a new user!
 We add the password hash of our choice, and set the UID, GID and shell to root.

+Create the password you want to add: "openssl passwd -1 -salt [salt] [password]"

 ```